sebastian-montero/sebastian-montero.github.io/content/about.md

 -->
 ## Hi!
 My name is Sebastian

-Welcome to my website!
 I’m an engineer curious about how technology can change our lives for the better.
 Originally from Costa Rica, I spent some time in Madrid before moving to London, where I currently live.
 When I’m not working, building or hacking, I enjoy staying active and diving into creative projects.

 I work as a senior machine learning engineer/data scientist at [Beamery](https://beamery.com/about-us/), specializing in search and recommendation systems that leverage deep learning and generative AI.